Asymptotic Poincar\'e Maps along the edges of Polytopes: Vector Fields on Polytopes

+The replicator equation provides a class of analytic vector fields in the space $\fX(\Delta^d)$.
+In the rest of this section we recall this equation and describe its skeleton character and order function.

-Given a payoff matrix $A\in\Mat_n(\Rr)$ the system of differential equations
+Given a payoff matrix $A\in\Mat_{d+1}(\Rr)$ the system of differential equations

 is called the {\em replicator equation}.
-The associated vector field $X_A$ is called the {\em replicator vector field} of $A$.
-We have $X_A\in \fX(\Delta^{n-1})$, where $\Delta^{n-1}$ is the $(n-1)$-dimensional simplex introduced in Example~\ref{simplex}.
-The vector field $X_A$ induces a complete flow on $\Delta^{n-1}$.
-Consider a population whose individuals interact according to the set of pure strategies $\{1,\ldots, n\}$.
-A point $x=(x_1,\ldots, x_n)\in \Delta^{n-1}$ represents a state of the population where $x_i$ measures the frequency of usage of strategy $i$ within the population.
-Assuming that each entry $a_{ij}$ of $A$ represents the payoff of strategy $i$ against $j$, this model governs the time evolution of the frequency distribution of each pure strategy.
-The equation says that the growth rate of each frequency $x_i$ is the difference between its payoff $(A x)_i=\sum_{j=1}^n a_{ij} x_j$ and the population average payoff $\sum_{k=1}^n x_k \, (A x)_k$.
+The associated vector field $X_A$ is called the {\em replicator vector field} of $A$ and lies in our class, $X_A\in \fX(\Delta^{d})$.
+For a brief interpretation of this equation consider a population whose individuals interact with each other according to the set of pure strategies $\{0,\ldots, d\}$.
+A point $x=(x_0,\ldots, x_d)\in \Delta^{d}$ represents a state of the population where $x_i$ measures the frequency of usage of strategy $i$.
+Each entry $a_{ij}$ of $A$ represents the payoff of strategy $i$ against $j$ and this model governs the time evolution of the frequency distribution of each pure strategy.
+The equation says that the growth rate of each frequency $x_i$ is the difference between its payoff $(A x)_i=\sum_{j=0}^d a_{ij} x_j$ and the average population's payoff $\sum_{k=0}^d x_k \, (A x)_k$.

 The next proposition characterizes the skeleton character of $X_A$.